 The Unique Nature of Servicing High Net-Worth Individuals

-By Lindsey Holden
+By Lindsay Holden

 A combination of significant assets and complex lifestyles makes insuring high-net worth (HNW) clients a particularly challenging task for many personal lines insurers.
 As a company solely dedicated to servicing this clientele, we have witnessed first-hand the unique liability risks that threaten their existing wealth and future earnings.
 Whether they own multiple homes or employ domestic staff, HNW individuals require innovative policies and services that will make them smarter, safer and more resilient while protecting their financial future.